phonegap/phonegap-docs/docs-phonegap/en/edge/guide/phonegap-build/api/write.md

             "build_count":null
         }

-#### Remote-repository backed applications
+### Remote-repository backed applications

-To create an app based on a remote repo, set the `create_method` parameter to `remote_repo`, and include a `repo` parameter with the URL of the repository.
+To create an app based on a remote repository, set the `create_method` parameter to `remote_repo`, and include a `repo` parameter with the repository's URL.

-The URL has to be publicly accessible: PhoneGap Build will not authenticate against your repository.
+The URL has to be publicly accessible; PhoneGap Build does not authenticate against your repository.
 If you wish to keep your code private, use one of the other `create_method` options: